The Day 2 Replay:

 *My oldest opted to grab pizza and a beer, came back with pizza for the kids

 *I soaked in the tub, as it was super clean and I was feeling like I needed to soak

 Waking up in a pyramid is AWESOME!!!!

 I showered, got my daughter up and we went to grab Dunkin Donuts breakfast sandwiches.
-When we were leaving I called the room and the boys were only just getting moving so we decided to quickly run through Walmart near by and grab our trip essentials!
-We got our white Styrofoam cooler, lunch meat, water pallet, Gatorade‘s, some fruits and rolls and oatmeal’s (that could be made with the electric kettle) and of course milk for my tea :-) I don't want to spend money and time every morning hunting down caffine!
+When leaving, I called the boys who were only just getting moving, so we decided to quickly run through Walmart near by and grab our trip essentials!
+We got our white Styrofoam cooler, lunch meat, water pallet, gatorade‘s, some fruits, rolls and oatmeal’s (that could be made with the electric kettle) and of course milk for my tea :-) I don't want to spend money and time every morning hunting down caffine!
 We bought the ingredients for Smores and some soups and instant mac and cheese.
 Traveling food!

 The next part was hard.
 As much as I wanted to get on the road and start my itinerary and be on time I was torn with wanting to explore the area more.
 I wanted to walk around Vegas and take pictures.
 I wanted to see some of the other hotels.
 I really wanted to go in the pool at the Luxor!
 Their pools are absolutely amazing :-)

 This is where will power is helpful.
 I could have blown the whole day and would have later regretted it - so into the car we piled with our full cooler and decided we’d quickly drive around then stick to the schedule.

 We settled for a few pictures, a drive through New York New York, and a drive to Fremont Street.
 Well we had been commenting about how we had not seen any police officers we did see some down by Fremont.
 We also saw quite a few sketchy people and could tell there are a lot of homeless drug addict’s in the area.